 Await operator suspends execution of the method until the awaited task completes.
 The task represents ongoing work.
 When the task that's associated with the

 A task returned by an Async method may end in a faulted state, indicating that it completed due to an unhandled exception.
 A task may also end in a canceled state, which results in an

 A task can be in a faulted state because multiple exceptions were responsible for its faulting.
 For example, the task might be the result of a call to Task.WhenAll.
 When you await such a task, the caught exception is only one of the exceptions, and you can't predict which exception will be caught.
 An example is provided later in this topic.

 Await expression can't be inside a

 Get accessor performs a custom iteration over a collection.
 An iterator uses a Yield statement to return each element of the collection one at a time.
-You call an iterator function by using a For Each...Next Statement (Visual Basic).
+You call an iterator function by using a For Each...Next Statement.

 Finally block.
-See the "Try Blocks in Visual Basic" section of Iterators (C# and Visual Basic) for an example.
+See the "Try Blocks in Visual Basic" section of Iterators for an example.

 Yield statement cannot be inside a

 Try...Catch...Finally does not catch security exceptions that occur before the method that contains the call is invoked.
 The following example, when you put it on a server share and run from there, produces the error "System.Security.SecurityException: Request Failed."
 For more information about security exceptions, see the SecurityException class.